nordbynick/FinTech_Project2_2021/README.md

 > We will use the above data set to train our model

-Data

-To start: 3 columns
+Data: 3 Columns to Start

 > 1) Company name